About Thai Sticks: weed to use, what is it, how to make it.

 How to Cure Your Thai Stick

-There are two methods to curing your Thai Stick Blunt – an earth-based way or a modern way.
+There are two methods to cure your Thai Stick Blunt – an earth-based way or a modern way.

-You can use an earth-based way of curing things.
-This method involves putting your Thai Stick in a plastic bag and burying it in the earth.
+- The first process is an earth-based way of curing things.
+This method involves your Thai Sticks wrapped in a plastic bag and burying them in the earth.
 You would leave it underground for a few weeks.
 Once the few weeks are up, you can dig up your Thai Stick and take it out of the paper.

-Two – Do you want to wait a few weeks to smoke your Thai Stick blunt when you can have it in 3-4 days? ☺
+- Two – Do you want to wait a few weeks to smoke your Thai Stick blunt when you can have it in 3-4 days with this curing process?